mtbannister/mtbannister.github.io/_pages/postdoc_ad.md

 ---

-I welcome applications for a postdoctoral research position to explore questions around the role of <a href="https://arxiv.org/abs/1907.01910">interstellar objects</a> in stellar and planetary <a href="https://arxiv.org/abs/1903.04451">system formation<a>.
+I welcome applications for <b>a postdoctoral research position to explore questions around the role of <a href="https://arxiv.org/abs/1907.01910">interstellar objects</a> in stellar and planetary <a href="https://arxiv.org/abs/1903.04451">system formation<a></b>.

-A wide range of expertise is relevant, potentially including planetary, stellar, Galactic studies or even high-performance computing; this position is ideal for a researcher looking to branch out into a rapidly developing new area of astronomy.
+A <i>wide range of expertise is relevant</i>, potentially including planetary, stellar, Galactic studies or even high-performance computing; this position is ideal for a researcher looking to branch out into a rapidly developing new area of astronomy.

 The focus of this position will be simulation of the collapse and stellar/planetary system formation of molecular clouds containing a population of interstellar objects.
 Initial hydrodynamic simulations in the Python-based AMUSE framework have shown remarkably promising results.